olalonde/workflow/src/managing-workflow/extending-workflow.md

 - [heroku-to-deis][] migrates existing Heroku applications to the Workflow platform.
 - [kube-solo-osx][] creates a zero-to-Kubernetes development environment for macOS in under two minutes, with specific support for installing Workflow with [Helm][] or Helm Classic.
+- [terraform-provider-deis][] is a Terraform plugin to manage Deis applications.

 Are we missing something?
 Please open a [documentation pull request][] to add it.